wikimedia/integration-zuul/doc/source/discussion/components.rst

 Operation
 ~~~~~~~~~

 To start the merger, run ``zuul-merger``.

+In order to stop the merger and under normal circumstances it is
+best to pause and wait for all currently running tasks to finish
+before stopping it.
+To do so run ``zuul-merger pause``.

-To stop it, kill the
+To stop the merger immediately, run ``zuul-merger stop``.
-PID which was saved in the pidfile specified in the configuration.

 .. _executor: